swimtrunks/webpage-v.2/src/lib/posts/sveltekit-website-redesign.md

 ## Humble beginnings

 I started by running the **create Svelte app** cli command in the terminal and the handy startup script guides you through that process pretty smoothly.
 The config was pretty easy as well.
-I just needed preprocess (npm command) and to add the lang attribute to my style tags like: **`<style lang=“scss”></style>`** to enable SCSS and MDservX for markdown files for the blog posts (more on that later).
+I just needed preprocess and to add the lang attribute to my style tags like: **`<style lang=“scss”></style>`** to enable SCSS and [MDsveX](https://github.com/pngwn/MDsveX) for markdown files for the blog posts (more on that later).

 When attempting to design something myself, my approach is simple…start by throwing styling on the page and hope something sticks.
-After an hour trying (and failing) to solidify the front page layout, I ultimately decided to lean heavily on josh w (link) and matt fs (link) page as inspiration in the end I came up with this:
+After an hour trying (and failing) to solidify the front page layout, I ultimately decided to lean heavily on both [Josh W Comeau's](https://www.joshwcomeau.com/) and [Matt Fantinel's](https://fantinel.dev/) pages as inspiration in the end I came up with this:

 ![first pass at front page design](images/sveltekit-redesign/screenshot.png)

 My objective for the sites purpose was simple: put my personality on display through design and blog posts as well as show off some work I had been a part of.
 I also wanted to go a different way when ti came to color palette.
-I usually just go barebones white background but I accidentally typed something and it vscode suggested ‘blanched almond’ so just used it as a placeholder color but it ultimately stuck.
+I usually just go barebones white background but I accidentally typed something and it vscode suggested ‘blanchedalmond’ so just used it as a placeholder color but it ultimately stuck.
 Last thing to do was drum up a quick logo design.
 Once the logo, layout and the color palette were finalized it was pretty smooth sailing for me design wise.

 At this time I would like to also say I am NOT a designer but I tried hard to keep the website within good practice.
 I even asked some design friends in a discord and made some changes based off of the feedback (so basically feel free to roast it so I can make it better).
 So all that was left was to start working on the website logic and hook up the blog.